 Business Goals

-Couple of assumptions I had…
+Couple of assumptions we had…

 Based on the key problems identified by the primary physician and nurse, Dr. James & Nurse Jessy it was time to define the problem statements.